medic/cht-docs/content/en/apps/concepts/navigation.md

 - **Regular Sync**: Occurs every 5 minutes.
 It replicates application data, including user-generated content and any changes to existing documents.
 - **Metadata Sync**: Occurs every 30 minutes, focusing on operational metadata rather than user-generated content.
 This ensures that telemetry data and system logs are regularly synchronized, providing insights into system performance and user activities

-The two sync interval values are configurable in the `db-sync.service.ts` file. `SYNC_INTERVAL` is the time interval for regular synchronization of application data, which includes new records. `META_SYNC_INTERVAL` is the time interval specifically for synchronizing metadata such as telemetry data and logs.

 #### Sync Status Notification